timtrice/HURDAT/cran-comments.md

 * Added link to dataset project in DESCRIPTION Description.

+* Corrected cre tag from Chris Landsea to Tim Trice; Landsea does not work directly on this package.

 ## Test environments
 * local ubuntu 16.04 , R 3.4.0
 * ubuntu 12.04 (on travis-ci), R 3.4.0